mz4/Crumbs/docs/frontend.md

 ## REST API

+<h4>Definition</h4>
-REST stands for REpresentational State Transfer.
+REST stands for Representational State Transfer.
-REST is web standards based architecture and uses HTTP Protocol.
+It is web standards based architecture and uses HTTP Protocol.
-It revolves around resource where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.

 A Web API conforming to the REST architectural style is a REST API.
-Having a REST API makes a web service “RESTful.”
-A REST API is composed of four distinct resource archetypes: document, collection, store, and controller

-A web service is a collection of open protocols and standards used for exchanging data between applications or systems.
+A web service is a collection of standards used for exchanging data between applications or systems.
 Web services based on REST Architecture are known as RESTful web services.
 These webservices uses HTTP methods to implement the concept of REST architecture.
 A RESTful web service usually defines a URI, Uniform Resource Identifier a service, which provides resource representation such as JSON and set of HTTP Methods.

-URI Format
+A REST API is composed of four distinct resource archetypes: document, collection, store, and controller

+<h4>URI Format</h4>
 generic URI syntax as shown below:
 ```
 URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]
 ```

+<h4>Good Practices</h4>
 Forward slash separator (/) indicates a hierarchical relationship
 underscores (_) should not be used in uris
 Trailing forward slash (/) should not be included in uris